spross002/Operating-Systems-S2022/README.md

 # OperatingSystems

-- This repository is a log of the larger projects from my time taking an Operating Systems Course
+- This repository is a log of the larger projects worked on during an Operating Systems course.